Sales Effectiveness In Strategic Account Management

-Here are some ways to leverage sales effectiveness in order to boost the company’s strategic goals and to assist strategic account management in being effective.
+Here are some ways to leverage sales effectiveness to boost the company’s strategic goals and to assist strategic account management in being effective.

 - Identify sales processes: You can’t keep doing the same things over and over and expect different results each time.
 You need to dig into your existent or non-existent sales processes to identify the cogs and bends minutely.
 You need to question things, approve and disapprove of them, and overhaul them wherever needed.

 - Give reps the right training: A lot of companies don’t have a formalized sales training process.
 However, continuous training can increase net sales per rep by up to 50%, as reported by Seismic.
 Tools such as sales playbooks, literature, and just-in-time coaching are more powerful than you might realize.
 Your reps could always do with more talk tracks, kill sheets, and persona-based selling tips that are quickly accessible for all kinds of sales situations.